 There’s no robber in the picture.

-There’s the robber, although he’s already fled the scene.
+Jesus spoke of a robber.
+But he’s already fled the scene.
 That’s why he’s not in the picture.
 But so many of us are the robber!
 We refuse to wear a mask.
 Or to social distance.
 We insist it’s our constitutional right to do whatever we want to do.
 Maybe we don’t think about it, but our actions may very well make us a robber.

 Robbing the job from the man on the bench, because our refusal to follow advice from the medical professionals has led to the incredible number of COVID cases.
 Hospitalizations.
 Deaths.
 Lost jobs.
 And on and on.